What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 This can lead to stricter compliance requirements and more frequent audits.

-This creates an additional burden for all healthcare organizations, even those not directly affected by the breach.
+This creates an additional burden for all healthcare providers, even those not directly affected by the breach.

 The industry also typically sees increased cyber insurance premiums and more stringent underwriting requirements.